bigeasy/prolific/prolific.executable/diary.md

+## Fri May 22 22:12:45 CDT 2020

+Assumptions in no particular order.

+A write to the temporary directory, being synchronous, will be complete before the program exits.
+Perhaps there are file system flush timing issues and we'll have to make sure that the Watcher will retry reading a file that doesn't match its checksum.

+The exit killer will watch a pid *hard* for exit using the operating system.
+It gets notified by a 'closed' message from the sidecar.
+The sidecar detects that the socket has closed.
+The watcher will harvest any remaining messages.

+Rube Goldberg would be proud.

+The start killer is just watching the child start up, but I don't know why I'm not using just a single killer for all watching since it has a function called `unwatch` and all the start killer does is message the exit killer.

+We seem to be destroying the watcher while it still needs to watch for messages from sidecars.
+These are `say` messages, logging messages that come from sidecars.

+The shuttle in a program ought to be able to open a socket and send a header most of the time.
+It will definately write out its start message.
+Possible race condition if a child of the monitored process is starting when the child exits, its sidecar exits and the countdown goes to zero.
+We could wait for the watcher to drain before destroying the killers, the rest of the file watch apparatus, but we'll still have a race where the directory has drained and there is still a write coming.
+Perhaps the orphaned child process is dithering before starting the shuttle.

+We could play around with process groups, start the child detached.
+Then we can signal TERM and we can also look for when the number of processes reaches zero with `kill`.
+Don't know if this works in Windows.
+Didn't I decide that I'm not going to actively support Windows, ever?
+If I can implement this using properties of Node.js then there ought to be no reason to worry about Windows, that's a Node.js problem.

+Start will be written or it won't.
+It's practically atomic.
+A process group will be zero and once it is zero it won't grow again.
+Still there's a race if the user creates detatched processes, but when the child exits, we can simply use the negated pid on all outstanding processes, so now we're only missing a lagging detached process.

+This belongs in the diary.

+## Thu May 21 18:38:07 CDT 2020

+Seems that there are some problems with shutting down to soon.
+The child process now starts it's operations by connecting directly a server running in the monitor.
+The monitor will respond to a socket request and start running a sidecar to handle that socket.
+I've written a demo program that sends a single message and exits, so it does create the socket, but the exit comes so quickly that shutdown is in process when the socket opening begins.
+But, how far delayed is the socket opening, can I increment then?

 ## Mon May 11 03:19:49 CDT 2020

 Had a thought that Prolific should handle HUP, but then realized it would